Trendt/BloonsTD6_Bot/README.md

 - Move your mouse to a corner of the screen.
 This should activate the failsafe of `pyautogui`
 - `Ctrl + C` in the commandline window

+---

+# If you want to create own maps